 -As I mentioned above, you want your business to be as legitimate and professional as possible…and this means having a website.

--It doesn’t have to be extensive, but you at least want it to list your services, show examples of your work and also show that you are working for a a variety of clients throughout the year.
+-It doesn’t have to be extensive, but you at least want it to list your services, show examples of your work and also show that you are working for a variety of clients throughout the year.

--You can create websites pretty easily these days in in Squarespace or Wix.
+-You can create websites pretty easily these days in Squarespace or Wix.
 If you want a site that is more scaleable and will allow for customization, more SEO friendliness and will possibly handle significant traffic, build something on WordPress using a Theme.
 I use SiteGround* for my WordPress site hosting.

 Wow!
 That Sounds Like a Lot of Work….